How to Dry Water Under Laminate Flooring? (A Step-By-Step Approach)

 Afterward, dry them with a clean cloth and then use bleach to disinfect them.
 Check your laminate floorboards for damage such as warping, delamination, cupping, and bulging.

 It indicates that your laminate floorboards are too damaged for reuse.
-Separate the damaged boards from the ones in good condition to determine the number of floorboards that need to be replaced.
+So, separate the damaged boards from the ones in good condition.
+This will help determine the number of floorboards that need to be replaced.

 Step 9: Reinstall Both the Flooring and Underlayment

-Whether using the old underlayment or replacing it, you need to reposition it before reinstalling the flooring.
+Before reinstalling the flooring, the old underlayment must be repositioned.
 Use adhesive tape to hold the underlayment in place.

-If you are installing brand-new underlayment, follow the manufacturer’s instructions.
-Check where the pads stick to the walls and attach the points.
+When you are installing brand-new underlayment, follow the manufacturer’s instructions.
+Plus, check where the pads stick to the walls and attach the points.

 Reinstalling laminate flooring is easy.
 If the damage is not extreme and each board is reusable, you can place each board in the same position.
 If you are installing brand-new laminate flooring, you might have to trim the boards to fit in place.